-My mornings start with coffee.
-Coffee and a phone call with my mom.
+My mornings start with coffee: coffee and a phone call with my mom.

 When I was a young adult, I called my mom first thing when I got to work (because I am old and we didn’t have cell phones yet!)
-Hectic from the rush out the door, frantic from sitting in a stalled line of cars, worried I would be late to a job I really didn’t even enjoy — the call settled me, grounded me for my day.
-The call reminded me what was important — what I should hold on to and what I should let go.
+Hectic from the rush out the door, frantic from sitting in a stalled line of cars, worried I would be late to a job I didn’t even enjoy — the call settled me, grounded me for my day.
+The call reminded me what was important — what I should hold on to and let go.

 I always called my mom every day

-My mother died this fall and her absence left a gaping hole
+My mother died this fall, and her absence left a gaping hole

 My mom passed away in October…and I am lost.
 I don’t know how to start my day.
 I don’t know who to call.
 My mom cared so deeply about the most trivial parts of my life.
 She cared about the stain on my carpet.
-The dress I got on sale.
+The dress I got was on sale.
 The recipe I was trying for dinner.

 My mom was my anchor and my touchstone

 Nothing felt real until I told my mom.
 I saved the details of my day for her — collecting them like shells on the beach to offer her each morning.
 What do I do now?
 I am so lucky and loved, but no one loves you like your mom does.
 No one wants my “details” the way she did.

 Then yesterday, my son called on his drive to work, and I realized it was my turn.
 My turn to be the one he calls.
 My turn is to listen and love and start someone else’s day.
 I will always answer — to listen with my heart — to make my mom proud.
 And I will know she is with us every time the phone rings.